Tochi-Nwachukwu/InteractiveDataTable/README.md

 ## Project setup
 ```
-This is a Vue project.
+This is a VUE.JS project.

 You can initialize this project by downloading all the dependencies.

 #Steps
 1. Clone the repo

 2. cd to the project directory using your terminal

 3. run the command - npm install

 This downloads all the dependencies necessary for the project to run
 ```